 Subject to the PFIC rules discussed below, upon a sale or other taxable disposition of ADSs or ordinary shares, you generally will recognize a capital gain or loss for US federal income tax purposes in an amount equal to the difference between the US dollar value of the amount realized and your tax basis in such ADSs or ordinary shares.
 If the consideration you receive for the ADSs or ordinary shares is not paid in US dollars, the amount realized will be the US dollar value of the payment received determined by reference to the spot rate of exchange on the date of the sale or other disposition.
 However, if the ADSs or ordinary shares, as applicable, are treated as traded on an "established securities market" and you are either a cash basis taxpayer or an accrual basis taxpayer that has made a special election (which must be applied consistently from year to year and cannot be changed without the consent of the IRS), you will determine the US dollar value of the amount realized in a foreign currency by translating the amount received at the spot rate of exchange on the settlement date of the sale.
-Your initial tax basis in your ADSs or ordinary shares, will equal the US dollar value of the cost of such ADSs or ordinary shares, applicable.
-If you use foreign currency to purchase ADSs or ordinary shares, the cost of such ADSs or ordinary shares, as applicable, are treated as traded on an established securities market and you are either a cash basis taxpayer will be the US dollar value of the foreign currency to purchase ADSs or ordinary shares, the cost of such ADSs or ordinary shares, as applicable, are treated as traded or effective of exchange on the date of purchase.
-However, if the ADSs or ordinary shares, as applicable, are treated as traded on an established securities market and you are either a cash basis taxpayer will be the US dollar value of the foreign currency purchase price determined by reference to the spot rate of exchange on the date of purchase.
-However, if the ADSs or ordinary shares, as appli
+Your initial tax basis in your ADSs or ordinary shares will equal the US dollar value of the cost of such ADSs or ordinary shares, as applicable.
+If you use foreign currency to purchase ADSs or ordinary shares, the cost of such ADSs or ordinary shares will be the US dollar value of the foreign currency purchase price determined by reference to the spot rate of exchange on the date of purchase.
+However, if the ADSs or ordinary shares, as applicable, are treated as traded on an established securities market and you are either a cash basis taxpayer or an accrual basis taxpayer who has made the special election described above, you will determine the US dollar value of the cost of such ADSs or ordinary shares, as applicable, by translating the amount paid at the spot rate of exchange on the settlement date of the purchase.